wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * START SLIDE SHOW | STOP SLIDESHOW control
 * Gallery thumbnails scroll left and right on hover.

-= Beautifully Lightweight Product Gallery =

-WP e-Commerce Dynamic Gallery is a beautifully lightweight Product Gallery plugin that won't slow your site page load speed.
-Extensively road tested using the GoDaddy [P3 Plugin Performance Profiler](http://wordpress.org/plugins/p3-profiler/).
-We recommend you get and install this mighty plugin.
-You will soon get rid of any badly coded plugin that is slowing your site load speed.
-Cumulative testing of the Dynamic Gallery shows:

-* Dynamic Gallery (on a fully functional live store) average page load time is just 0.0155 seconds

-To give you an idea of how that compares here are some other results on the same site over a number tests
-* WordPress Core load time 0.1097 seconds
-* WP e-Commerce load time 0.1752 seconds.
-* WordPress SEO load time 0.031 seconds
-* Contact Form 7 load time 0.0148 seconds

-= Plugin Security =

-At a3rev we take plugin security very seriously.
-This plugins code is hardened with all inputs sanitized and outputs escaped in accordance with the WordPress codex.
-We welcome security mined developers reviewing the code.

-= Trusted WordPress / WP e-Commerce Plugin Developers =

-We are one of only 12 [WP e-Commerce recommended developers](http://getshopped.org/consultant/) world wide.
-This plugins source code strictly adheres to the WordPress coding standards:

-* Source code written using consistent spacing, indenting, for ease of understanding and editing.
-* Namespacing with registered Class names and commenting.
-* Where applicable all JavaScript uses the WordPress jQuery Lib
-* Functions use the WordPress API.
-* Scripts enqueued and only called when and where needed (Key to optimizing plugin resource use and hence average load time)
-* Internationalization.
-Plugin includes language folder and coded ready for localization using poeditor (WordPress Codex)
-* Cleans Up After Itself.
-The plugin has an option which when set completely removes any and all code and tables it has created in your WordPress site.

 = Mobile Responsive App style admin interface =
-Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
-This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

-* 100% compatible with WordPress v3.8.0 admin interface.
+* Tested 100% compatible with WordPress v 3.9.1 admin interface.
-* Backward compatibility to WordPress v3.5.0
+* Backward compatibility to WordPress v 3.7.0
-* App style admin interface.
+* App style admin inteface.
-* Admin app interface is fully mobile and tablet responsive.
+* Admin interface is optimized for mobiles and tablets.

-= Lite & Pro Version Admin Interface =
+= a3rev Plugins Lite & Pro Version Admin Interface =

-All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-Pro Version features and settings are easy to spot on the admin dashboard as they are inside of a Yellow border.
-The Pro Version settings are all active on the admin panels so they can be used BUT the settings do not save when changes are saved and hence are not applied to the front end.
-Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.
+* As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+* Upgrading to a Pro Version gives 'write' access to the a3rev support forum.

 = Pro Version Additional Functionality =